 Apprenticeships & Traineeships with Juniper

-We are continuing to work with with Juniper Training to source candidates for their Apprenticeship & Traineeship vacancies.
+We are delighted that we are continuing to work with Juniper Training to source candidates for their Apprenticeship & Traineeship vacancies.

 Definition: A traineeship is an education and training programme which incorporates work experience, preparing young people for their future careers by helping them to become 'work ready'. ...
 Employers are not required to pay trainees for the work placement and traineeships are exempt from the Minimum Wage.

 Definition: An apprenticeship is a system of training a new generation of practitioners of a trade or profession with on-the-job training and often some accompanying study (classroom work and reading).
 Apprenticeships can also enable practitioners to gain a license to practice in a regulated profession.

 Differences: The difference between a traineeship and an apprenticeship is that a traineeship can be either a full-time or part-time employment based training arrangement, usually for around 12 months (apprenticeships usually last for three to four years) and is generally in a non-trade related area

 GOV: A traineeship is a course that includes a work placement.
 It can last from 6 weeks up to 6 months.

 Most trainees get their pay and conditions related to their training from Schedule E in the Miscellaneous Award 2010.
 They get their other entitlements (such as penalty rates, overtime and allowances) from the industry or occupation award that covers them.

 Could a traineeship be right for you?
 If you are currently considering your career options and plans for the future, then a traineeship might be right for you.